patrickbucher/learning-rust/diary.md

 with Redis as a storage backend, however, I still need to implement the statistics function.

+I finished exercise 54 in the evening, which was quite straightforward.

 # Day 82 (2024-06-14)

 I glanced at exercises 53-57 and decided to use Redis for _all_ of them, besides